 Pro Dive INTERNATIONAL Mexico – Riviera Maya

 Established in 2003, Pro Dive International is an award winning water sports service provider operating several PADI 5 Star Gold Palm Resorts in the Riviera Maya and Cozumel area.
 All of Pro Dive's centres have been bestowed the prestigious National Geographic Dive Centre and PADI Green Star Awards and in 2012 they attained the much coveted Tripadvisor Certificate of Excellence.

 The secret of Pro Dive’s success is the quality of their services and the professionalism of their staff.
 Diver safety is Pro Dive’s main priority, however they have certainly not lost touch with the philosophy that “diving is fun!”
 Pro Dive Mexico offers a complete range of PADI courses, from Bubblemaker and Discover Scuba experience programs all the way through to Instructor courses at its PADI 5 Star Career Development Centre.

 Guests staying at the Allegro Playacar Resort and Royal Hideaway Playacar Resort dive with Pro Dive International - Playa Del Carmen.
 Guests staying at the Dreams Puerto Aventuras Resort & Spa and the Catalonia Riviera Maya Resort & Spa dive with Pro Dive International - Puerto Aventuras.

 At Playa del Carmen, the PADI 5 Star Dive Centre is located directly on the beautiful sandy beach of the Royal Hideaway Playacar Resort and all services are available for guests in the neighbouring hotel Allegro Playacar, just a two minute stroll along the beach.
-In Puerto Aventuras, the PADI 5 Star Dive Centre is located right on the beach at the Dreams Resort and is just a short walk away from the Catalonia resort.
+In Puerto Aventuras, the PADI 5 Star Dive Centre is located right on the beach at the Catalonia Riviera Maya Resort and is just a short walk away from the Dreams resort.
 All reefs are accessible in just 5-15 minutes by fast boat which leaves directly from the beach at Playacar, or the marina in Puerto Aventuras.
 Diving is operated on a two tank morning and two tank afternoon basis subject to availability.
 This offers guests greater flexibility and also the potential to make up to four dives a day.
 All dives and courses are led by fully certified PADI Instructors.